amidaware/trmm-docs/docs/functions/alerting.md

     !!!warning
         This is a [dangerous feature](../security.md#tactical-rmm-security-considerations) and you must ensure permissions are appropriate for your environment.

     This runs the script on the server, it is up to you to make sure the script you're trying to run has a compatible interpreter on the server.
-By default that is: bash, and python.
+You must also have the appropriate Shebang in all server scripts:

+    Python

+    ```
+    #!/rmm/api/env/bin/python
+    ```

+    Bash
+    ```
+    #!/bin/bash
+    ```

     - **Failure Script** - Runs the selected script once.
 It attempts to run it on the agent in question, but if not online TRMM selects a random agent to run on.
     - **Failure Script arguments** - Optionally pass in arguments to the failure script.